How Soon May LPAT Dates Be Requested?

-If the first presenter releases the date, the second presenter receives the same choice.
+If the holding presenter releases the date, the challenging presenter receives the same choice.

 2. If a held date is pending the next school district schedule, then we 'stack' requests in the order received.
 Once availability is confirmed, we proceed as above.

-Are Requests Accepted for Yearly "Patterns" of Dates Into the Indefinite Future?
+Are Requests Accepted for "Patterns" of Dates Into the Indefinite Future?

 What About Short-Notice Requests?